hmxmilohax/rb3-pc/_english/installation.md

 It will start compiling modules to load the PS3 XMB into the emulator, which may take a few minutes. **You can either let it do its thing or close it.**
 ![A screenshot of RPCS3 compiling PPU modules with a progress bar at 1/8th completion.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/rpcs3fwcomp.png "Compiling PPU modules...")

-Next, **open a new file browser window and go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3's "games" folder**.
+Next, **open a new file browser window.
+Now go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3's "games" folder**.
 Again, you're on your own when it comes to finding a copy. [[I used “PS3 Disc Dumper” for this because it's the easiest way]](https://youtu.be/mRxSKxoYt_g).

 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3's "games" folder.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")

 After dragging it in, click "Refresh" in RPCS3.
-This should make Rock Band 3 appear in your library.

 ![A GIF of "Refresh" being clicked in RPCS3, which updates it to display Rock Band 3 in the game list.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/inst/rpcs3refresh.gif "Rock Band 3 [BLUS30463]")

-Rock Band 3 is now in your game library in RPCS3, but it's not quite ready yet.
-Next, go get [**[*Rock Band 3 Deluxe*]**](https://rb3dx.neocities.org/).
+After Rock Band 3 appears in your library, go get [**[*Rock Band 3 Deluxe*]**](https://rb3dx.neocities.org/).

 This is a must-have mod, which also fixes some critical bugs RPCS3 has with Rock Band 3.
 On top of that, it adds [**[many great features]**](https://rb3dx.neocities.org/features).